Single-Sample Prophet Inequalities via Greedy-Ordered Selection: Vertex Arrival in Bipartite Graphs

 \begin{lemma} For any fixed realization of edge weights $A$, we have

-\end{lemma} \begin{proof} The proof follows by the exact same arguments presented in \cref{lem:matching:safectononsafe}, replacing the application of \cref{lem:matching:safeprob} with \cref{lem:lowerBoundProbBipartite}. \end{proof}
+\end{lemma} \begin{proof} The proof follows by the exact same arguments presented in \Cref{lem:matching:safectononsafe}, replacing the application of \Cref{lem:matching:safeprob} with \Cref{lem:lowerBoundProbBipartite}. \end{proof}

-\begin{lemma} In any run of \cref{AlgoBipOff}, for the expected reward collected in $\M$, we have
+\begin{lemma} In any run of \Cref{AlgoBipOff}, for the expected reward collected in $\M$, we have

-\end{lemma} \begin{proof} The proof proceeds in a similar fashion to that of \cref{lem:matching:safecollect} for the case of general matching with edge-arrivals.
-Consider any fixed buyer $b$, and suppose that the edge $e_b = \{b,i\}$ is safe for $b$.
-We prove that either \cref{AlgoBipOn} collects $r_{e_b}$, or there exists some other buyer $b'$ and edge $e'=\{b',i\}$ collected by \cref{AlgoBipOn} such that $(i)$ $e'=e_{b'}$, $(ii)$ $r_{e'} > r_{e_b}$, and $(iii)$ $e_{b'}$ \emph{cannot} be safe for buyer $b'$.
-The above three conditions, combined with the fact that, by definition, \cref{AlgoBipOn} only collects edges in $\Eplus$, and that each buyer can preclude the collection of at most one safe edge, imply the following stronger version of the claimed inequality:
+\end{lemma} \begin{proof} Consider any fixed buyer $b$, and suppose that the edge $e_b = \{b,i\}$ is safe for $b$.
+We prove that either \Cref{AlgoBipOn} collects $r_{e_b}$, or there exists some other buyer $b'$ and edge $e'=\{b',i\}$ collected by \Cref{AlgoBipOn} such that $(i)$ $e'=e_{b'}$, $(ii)$ $r_{e'} > r_{e_b}$, and $(iii)$ $e_{b'}$ \emph{cannot} be safe for buyer $b'$.
+The above three conditions, combined with the fact that, by definition, \Cref{AlgoBipOn} only collects edges in $\Eplus$, and that each buyer can preclude the collection of at most one safe edge, imply the following stronger version of the claimed inequality:

-To prove $(i)$, we simply note that, by definition of \cref{AlgoBipOn}, for each buyer $b'$, either $e_{b'}$ is collected, or \emph{no} edge adjacent to $b'$ is collected.
-Claim $(ii)$ follows by \cref{def:safeBipartite} and the fact that only edges in $\Eplus$ can be collected by \cref{AlgoBipOn}.
-To establish $(iii)$, observe that, by \cref{def:safeBipartite}, edges $e'$ and $e_b$ cannot be simultaneously safe, as they are incident to the same item $i$. \end{proof}
+To prove $(i)$, we simply note that, by definition of \Cref{AlgoBipOn}, for each buyer $b'$, either $e_{b'}$ is collected, or \emph{no} edge adjacent to $b'$ is collected.
+Claim $(ii)$ follows by \Cref{def:safeBipartite} and the fact that only edges in $\Eplus$ can be collected by \Cref{AlgoBipOn}.
+To establish $(iii)$, observe that, by \Cref{def:safeBipartite}, edges $e'$ and $e_b$ cannot be simultaneously safe, as they are incident to the same item $i$. \end{proof} We have all the ingredients to prove the main result for bipartite graphs.